datstartup/ubuntuopenbox/lessons/course.md

 * Install VboxGuestAdditions (For testing only.
 If you are installing on a real machine, this virtualbox guest additions package is not needed)

-Mount VboxGuestAdditions.iso file in to virtual machine.
+Mount VboxGuestAdditions.iso file into the virtual machine.
 ```
 sudo apt-get install build-essential module-assistant